django-tastypie/django-tastypie/docs/tutorial.rst

 focuses on providing just a REST-style API) and is suitable for providing an API to any application without having to modify the sources of that app.

-Not everyone's needs are the same, so Tastypie goes out of it's way to provide plenty of hooks for overridding or extending how it works.
+Not everyone's needs are the same, so Tastypie goes out of its way to provide plenty of hooks for overriding or extending how it works.

 .. note::